Social Alliance Party

 The Social Alliance Party (Partido Alianza Social; abbr.
-PAS), was a radical-right humanist political party in Mexico that was founded in 1998 by José Antonio Calderón Cardoso and Guillermo Calderón Domínguez until its dissolution in 2003.
+PAS), was a radical-right humanist political party in Mexico that was founded in 1998 by José Antonio Calderón Cardoso and Guillermo Calderón Domínguez.
+It was dissolved in 2003.

 History

 Initial stages and foundation of PAS 1997-1998

-Following the Mexican Democratic Party defeat in the 1997 Mexican Legislative Elections, the party held its National Congress in Mexico City, where a resolution was reached to dissolve the aforementioned "political institute".
+Following the Mexican Democratic Party's defeat in the 1997 legislative elections (less than one percent of the vote and no seats), the party held its National Congress in Mexico City, where a resolution was reached to dissolve the aforementioned "political institute".

 Notably, prominent politicians who were initially associated with the PDM, José Antonio Calderón and Guillermo Calderón Domínguez, were essential in the formation of PAS.
-Despite most of its members originating from the far-right Mexican Democratic Party; other right-wing rearmaments and former political party members, notably such as the National Synarchist Union and the National Action Party are integrated into PAS. it was recognized and obtained federal party registration on June 30, 1999.
+Despite most of its members originating from the far-right Mexican Democratic Party; other right-wing rearmaments and former political party members, notably such as the National Synarchist Union and the National Action Party were integrated into PAS.
+It was recognized and obtained federal party registration on June 30, 1999.